São Paulo Gay Pride Parade

-The Pride and its associated events are organized by the APOGLBT (Associação da Parada do Orgulho de Gays, Lesbicas, Bissexuais e Travestis e Transexuais), since its foundation in 1999.
-The march is the event's main activity and the one that draws the biggest attention to the press, the Brazilian authorities as well as to the hundreds of thousands of curious people that line themselves along the parade's route.
-In 2009, 3.2 million people attended the 13th annual São Paulo Gay Pride Parade.

-The meeting point is at the Museum of Art of São Paulo (MASP – Museu de Arte de São Paulo) right at the middle of São Paulo's postcard Avenida Paulista.
-Even though the meeting time is at 12 noon, the parade doesn't start to move before 2 or 3 PM.
-The parade is 2.6 miles long (4.2 km) and starts at Avenida Paulista (MASP), at around noon.
-It follows Rua da Consolação to the end at Praça Roosevelt, in Downtown São Paulo, at around 10 PM.

 The São Paulo Gay Pride Parade is heavily supported by the federal government as well as by the Governor of São Paulo and the city mayor.
 Many politicians show up to open the main event and the government often parades with a float with politicians on top of it.
 Caixa Econômica Federal, a government bank, and Petrobrás, Brazil's oil firm, have already reaffirmed their commitment to back up the event and its diversity, funding once again the event.
 In the Pride the city usually receives about 400,000 tourists and moves between R$ 180 million and R$ 190 million.
 Because of this support, the event has many security measures in place.
 Since the election of Jair Bolsonaro as president of Brazil in 2018, there has been concern that the federal government would withdraw support for the parade, given Bolsonaro's previous anti-LGBTQ sentiments.

 Due to the COVID-19 pandemic, the parade was celebrated virtually in June 2020.
 The in-person parade was initially postponed until November 29, 2020, but was ultimately cancelled entirely.